exasol/script-languages-container-tool/README.md

 ### Installation

+You have two options to use this project:
+ - as a pure Python project
+ - using the _start scripts_ which pull the correct container image from Dockerhub and execute it within the Docker container

+#### Pure Python

 Find the wheel package for a specific [release](https://github.com/exasol/script-languages-container-tool/releases) under assets.

 Install the python package with `python3 -m pip install https://github.com/exasol/script-languages-container-tool/releases/download/$VERSION/exasol_script_languages_container_tool-$VERSION-py3-none-any.whl`.
 Replace $VERSION with the latest version or the specific version you are interested in.

+#### Starter scripts

+You need to install the Python package only once to install the starter scripts (see the [previous section](#installation)).

-Then you can use the Python package itself or install the starter scripts which allow to run exaslct within a docker image:
+Install the starter scripts which allow to run exaslct within a docker image:
-`exasol_script_languages_container_tool.main install-starter-scripts --install-path $YOUR_INSTALL_PATH`
+`python3 -m exasol_script_languages_container_tool.main install-starter-scripts --install-path $YOUR_INSTALL_PATH`

 This will create a subfolder with the scripts itself and a symlink `exaslct` in $YOUR_INSTALL_PATH, which can be used as entry point.

 ### Usage

+For simplicity the following examples use the starter script version (`exaslct`).
+If you want to use the pure Python package, simply replace `exaslct` with `python3 -m exasol_script_languages_container_tool.main` in all examples.

 #### How to build an existing flavor?